On August 21, 2017, people in Oregon will be the first to see the Total Eclipse of the Sun.

 A Total Solar Eclipse is a very rare event and the path of totality is very narrow, only 60 miles wide.
 This total solar eclipse will cross the United States from Oregon to South Carolina.
 The last total solar eclipse to be viewable in the U.S. was 38 years ago, in 1971!

 Watch the Great American Eclipse while relaxing in our sustainably-farmed vineyard.
-Celebrate totality (at 10:17 am) with a toast in a souvenir Go Vino glass; your admission also includes breakfast and our Vineyard Stroll Tasting Experience after the eclipse at 11 am.
+Celebrate totality (at 10:17 am) with a toast in a souvenir glass; your admission also includes breakfast and our Vineyard Tasting Experience after the eclipse at 11 am.

 The al fresco Vineyard Tasting begins in our Orchards vineyard with our crowd-pleasing Pinot Gris.
 Guests will then ascend a moderate incline to the Left Bank vineyard for additional white wine tasting and winemaker discussion.
-Stroll at your own pace to our Truffle Hill vineyard for our award-winning Pinot Noirs before returning to our Tasting Room Cafe where wine and food is available for purchase.
+Stroll at your own pace to our Truffle Hill vineyard for our award-winning Pinot Noirs before returning to our Tasting Room & Cafe where wine and food will be available for purchase.

 The walking tasting takes approximately one hour, and requires the mobility to walk on gravel, uneven ground, and climb hills.